Women Writing History: A Coronavirus Journaling Project Frequently Asked Questions

 Will my journal be returned to me?

 No. By agreeing to donate your journal, it is understood that the purpose and intent of the gift is to transfer and assign all rights, title, and interest in the journal that you may possess to the National Women's History Museum.
 A Deed of Gift will be ensued to you from the Museum.
 The NWHM and/or the Museum's collaborative project partner, The New York Times Company, may make discretionary use of the donated materials to include, but not limited to, exhibition, display, publication, digitization for preservation and access purposes, and making materials available for research and future scholarship.
 The NWHM reserves the right to decline any submission deemed inappropriate for the project.

 When should I submit my journal?

 How will my journal be used?

-The journals will be used as a living archive of women's lives during the COVID-19 pandemic, as well as for online and physical exhibits, articles and stories.
+The journals will be used as a living archive of women's lives during the COVID-19 pandemic, as well as for online and physical exhibits, articles, and interactives.
 This archive will also hold a special place in the future physical site of the National Women's History Museum.
 In the meantime, we'll share excerpts, images, videos, and oral recordings from women who choose to share their experiences with us.

 What should I write about or create?